 The explicit constituents the devil and quoting scripture remain metaphorical but at the same time they perform a metonymic function, acting like a recall cue, and evoking associations with and alluding to the metaphorical proverb.
+Diablerie and at his old game extend the image, they are instantial elements in this case of creative use.

-Phraseological allusion may introduce elements in the contextual structure of the PU that do not come from the same conceptual domain:
+Phraseological allusion may introduce instantial elements in the contextual structure of the PU that do not come from the same conceptual domain: